-I wanted it to fit on my deck but still leave room for the grill and table as I entertain a lot outside.
+I wanted it to fit on my deck but still leave room for the grill and table, as I entertain a lot outside.
 The size mattered.
-I didn’t want chicken wire and I wanted it to blend in to the house.
+I didn't want chicken wire and wanted it to blend into the house.

 - Did you use a kit or do it yourself?

-- Anything you would change about current configuration?
+- Anything you would change about the current configuration?

 - Do your kitties seem to enjoy the catio?

 They love it!
-There are bugs to eat and birds to watch in the nearby bushes and great smells to breath in.
-Plus they like to join us out on the deck for parties.
+There are bugs to eat, birds to watch in the nearby bushes, and great smells to breathe in.
+Plus, they like to join us out on the deck for parties.

 - Any advice to a cat parent looking into a catio for their cats?
 Anything you wish you'd known before doing this?

-Just to think about where you are putting it.
-Mine is in shade most of the day so I opted for a clear roof in order to let in more light.
-I also wanted to control when they could go out in it, so I opted to just put it against a window and I open the window for them (and then close it before dark when the bugs would come inside.)
+Just think about where you are putting it.
+Mine is in the shade most of the day, so I opted for a transparent roof to let in more light.
+I also wanted to control when they could go out in it, so I just put it against a window and opened the window for them (and then closed it before dark when the bugs would come inside.)